 Unlike most other states, there is not a rule in North Dakota about how large a living unit or bedroom must be.
 The standard minimum size for a single person is about 100 square feet, so you should look for something at least that size (excluding bathrooms and closets).
 Basic care facilities are required to have a toilet for every four residents, and a bath or shower per every 15 residents.
-Automatic sprinkler systems for fire surpression are required in these residences, and a fire drill must be conducted at least once per month.
+Residents also have the freedom to decorate their rooms as they see fit, within the parameters of residence policies.

 An administrator must be in charge of general administration in a North Dakota memory care residence.
 Administrators must complete at least 12 hours of continuing education annually.
 There are no staff-to-resident ratios in North Dakota, but someone must be on-duty and awake 24 hours per day, 365 day per year.
 All employees must have in-service training every year on these topics: